uac-ctf/writeups/INE Starter Pass/README.md

 Maybe base64?

-By using an online base64 decoder we confirm our assumption, it is base 64.
+By using an online base64 decoder we confirm our assumption, it is base 64 and by decoding we get the flag.

 Flag was ```flag{29fa305aaf5e01e9edcf0142e4ddcdb9}```